wg21908/tech/learning_journey_02/README.md

-# learning_journey_02 — Development & Practice notes
+# Learning Journey 02 — Development & Practice notes

 This directory contains notes and walkthroughs for setting up a Linux kernel development environment and performing a practice run.
 Read these in the